plenaerts/eml2pdf/README.md

 ## Features

 - Converts email body (plain text if there is no HTML body)
+- Tries to filter potential security or privacy issues.
 - Preserves formatting, character encodings, embedded images.
 - Preserves email metadata (From, To, Subject, Date)
 - Lists attachments.